 Download speed versus ping

-For most gaming sessions, you'll want a download speed of 3 Mbps, although requirements differ between platforms.
 The download speed is how fast data is pulled from the server and upload speed is how fast you send data to others.
-Download speed is typically much faster, because most of what you do online (loading Web pages, streaming videos, etc.) consists of downloads.
+Download speed is typically much faster, because most of what you do online (loading web pages, streaming videos, etc.) consists of downloads.
 Additionally, the term “ping” or “ping rate” refers to how fast you get a response from your Internet connection after you send out a request.
 Find the recommended Internet speed for gaming with your console below (information provided by the manufacturers):

 |Video Game System||Minimum Download Speed||Minimum Upload Speed||Maximum Ping Rate (in milliseconds)|

 |Microsoft Xbox One||3 Mbps||0.5 Mbps||Less than 150 ms|

 |Nintendo Switch||3 Mbps||1 Mbps||N/A|

 |Sony PlayStation 4||5 Mbps (for PlayStation Now Streaming)||N/A||N/A|

 When it comes to moving data, download speeds matter.
 If your Internet speed is lower than what the manufacturers recommend here, in-game textures might load slowly, and the game may not perform as well as it should.